Brian Altman: Career

 In March 2021, Altman appeared on behalf of Post Office Ltd in the Court of Appeal Criminal Division in relation to 42 cases referred by the Criminal Cases Review Commission (CCRC) in what was the largest conjoined appeal ever heard by the Court of Appeal Criminal Division.
 The appeals related to subpostmasters who had been prosecuted by the Royal Mail Group and post-2012 by Post Office Ltd (POL) for offences of theft, fraud and false accounting between 2000 and 2013 relying on evidence from the Fujitsu Horizon accounting system.
 In May 2009 Computer Weekly had published an article which stated that the Horizon system may be responsible for accounting errors and after earlier denials, POL later agreed Horizon suffered with defects generating those errors.
 The appeals of the 39 successful appellants had been conceded on two different grounds of abuse of process (with four of those 39 appeals conceded on both grounds of abuse of process).
 Only three of the 42 appeals were opposed on both grounds, and the Court of Appeal upheld all three of those convictions.
 The appeals have been very high profile and have attracted media and political attention.
+The Financial Times stated on 28 December 2023:"Altman advised the Post Office between 2013 and 2021.
+He conducted a review that said sub-postmaster prosecutions after 2010 were carried out in a 'well organised, structured and efficient manner'.
+The public inquiry is probing whether Altman provided the Post Office with a 'comfort blanket'."

-Altman has regularly prosecuted serious terrorism offences, including Khalid Ali, who spent five years as a Taliban bomb-maker in Afghanistan and was arrested while plotting a high visibility terror attack in Whitehall in 2017; a major Islamic State-influenced terror plot to kill servicemen or policemen in the UK; an ISIS cyber-terrorist; the 2011 Birmingham terror bomb plotters; former Guantanamo detainee Moazzam Begg; 'on the run' IRA man John Downey; trained jihadi fighters returning from Syria; and Neil Lewington, a white supremacist operating a bomb factory.
+Altman has regularly prosecuted serious terrorism offences, including Khalid Ali, who spent five years as a Taliban bomb-maker in Afghanistan and was arrested while plotting a high visibility terror attack in Whitehall in 2017; a major Islamic State-influenced terror plot to kill servicemen or policemen in the UK; 2011 Birmingham terror bomb plotters; former Guantanamo detainee Moazzam Begg; 'on the run' IRA man John Downey; trained jihadi fighters returning from Syria; and Neil Lewington, a white supremacist operating a bomb factory.